-The Dance Science track for the BS in Kinesiology is offered to prepare and educate students to enter the field of dance science.
+The Dance Science track for the BS in Kinesiology is offered to prepare and educate students to enter the field of dance science or dance education.
 Dance Scientists are professionals who are employed by dance companies and dance training facilities throughout the world to devise effective training programs as well as advise the dancers regarding nutrition, injury prevention/care, and dance psychology.
-Dance Scientists also become researchers, dance therapists, massage therapists, and better informed dancers and teachers.
+Graduates of this program have become researchers, dance therapists, massage therapists, physical therapists, and better-informed dancers and teachers.

 Performance

-Performance opportunities include: an annual dance concert (Perpetual Motion), Senior Concerts, informal performances, student organization concerts, performances throughout the community and on campus and state, regional, and national/international gala performances.
-Dance faculty often receive grants for other performances throughout the university in collaboration with faculty from other colleges.
+Performance opportunities include an annual dance concert (Perpetual Motion), student concerts, informal showings, student organization concerts, as well as state, regional, and national/international performances.
 Students are also given the opportunity to attend various festivals and conferences.

-The Dance Program also offers students the capability to work with guest artists in master classes, watching performances and learning repertory.
-This not only gives students a unique opportunity to build their resumes, but to work with a variety of professionals in the field.
+The Dance Program and the College of Performance, Visualization & Fine Arts bring in guest artists to work with students each year.
+These guests provide an array of opportunities for students including concerts, workshops, and setting repertory.
+This not only gives students a unique opportunity to build their resumes but to work with a variety of professionals in the field.

 This degree plan has been laid out showing students the number of hours they must take each semester in order to complete the degree in four years without attending summer school.
 This is a suggested plan and does not have to be followed as laid out below.
 Students should use this information in conjunction with advising documents available from their advisor or the department website when scheduling courses each semester to ensure they are meeting all prerequisites, taking courses for admission to professional phase in a timely manner and meeting all grade requirements.